Arrhythmias in Children

 What Is an Arrhythmia?

-When a child’s heart beats irregularly, too fast (tachycardia), or too slow (bradycardia), it’s called an arrhythmia.
-An arrhythmia could signal that a problem exists with the body’s electrical signals, which tell the heart muscle when and how to beat.
+When a child’s heart beats irregularly, too fast (tachycardia) or too slow (bradycardia), it’s called an arrhythmia.
+An arrhythmia could signal that a problem exists with the body’s electrical signals that tell the heart muscle when and how to beat.

 What Causes Arrhythmias?